Transaction Processing

 What Does The Future Hold For Traditional Or Frictionless Payments?

-As we entered the new year, traditional payment methods are still a part of everyday life, but frictionless payment methods were starting to catch on and become a preferred payment preference at stores and ATMs around the world.
+As the new year progresses, traditional payment methods are still a part of everyday life, but frictionless payment methods were starting to catch on and become a preferred payment preference at stores and ATMs around the world.

-Once Coronavirus started to flare up, the payments industry was immediately changed because it became clear that most people didn’t want to pay for items like they did in the past and more frictionless payment options started to become a common sight.
+Once the coronavirus started to flare up in 2020, the payments industry was immediately changed because it became clear that most people didn’t want to pay for items like they did in the past and more frictionless payment options started to become a common sight.

-Now that Pandemic restrictions are being lifted in most cities, the big question is: will we continue to see a move towards frictionless payment options, or will people go back to opting for traditional payment methods now that the Pandemic has officially ended?
+Now that the pandemic restrictions have been lifted in most cities, the big question is: will we continue to see a move towards frictionless payment options, or will people go back to opting for traditional payment methods now that the pandemic has officially ended?

 Security Vs. Convenience